Health Protection (Coronavirus, International Travel and Operator Liability) (England) Regulations 2021: Offences and enforcement

-The regulations include an extensive list of penalties for breach of up to £10,000.
-They also create a wide variety of criminal offences under which offenders may be prosecuted.
+The regulations included an extensive list of penalties for breach of up to £10,000.
+They also created a wide variety of criminal offences under which offenders could be prosecuted.

-Review and expiry
+Review and revocation

 The regulations were required to be reviewed every 28 days.
 They were originally intended to expire on 16 May 2022, but in the event were revoked on 18 March 2022.